 Flexibility

-Flexibility is the ability of a geotextile membrane to bend without breaking.
-Geotextiles can be bent to many shapes making them suitable for your irregular construction sites.
+Flexibility is the ability of a geotextile membrane to bend or conform to different shapes without breaking.
+Flexible geotextiles are highly adaptable, making them ideal for irregular construction sites, uneven soil surfaces, and applications that require easy installation.

 Compatibility